-Covers the origin, geo-chemistry, and diagenesis of sedimentary rocks, including siliciclastics, carbonates, and organic matter in sediments.
+Covers the origin, geochemistry, and diagenesis of sedimentary rocks, including siliciclastics, carbonates, and organic matter in sediments.
 Applies stratigraphic correlation, facies analysis methods, and geophysical techniques to basin mapping; depositional systems and sequence stratigraphy; basin subsidence and fill; regional and global stratigraphic cycles; and basin models in plate tectonics.
 Prerequisites: ESCI 202, 215, 245.
 Three credits and a lab.
-Not offered 2012-2013.
+Offered 2013-2014 and in alternate years.